Maxi Switch: History

 In August 1990, Silitek of Taiwan agreed to purchase Maxi Switch from EECO, Inc., for an undisclosed sum.
 Silitek retained ownership of Maxi Switch's Tucson plant, naming it the headquarters of Maxi Switch, while the Caborca plant was sold back to a group of Mexican investors formerly employed by EECO, who nonetheless continued to supply keyboards to Silitek.
 The Scotland and Phoenix plants, meanwhile, remained property of EECO, who signed a non-exclusive agreement with Silitek to produce keyboards on a contract basis.

+In the early 1990s, Maxi Switch signed a contract with Gateway 2000 to produce the Gateway AnyKey, a programmable computer keyboard that was sold as an option for some of Gateway's desktop computers.
+Gateway introduced the AnyKey in the spring of 1991.
+It was also sold by Maxi Switch themselves, as the ProKey II (later the ProKey 124).
+The AnyKey proved very popular, especially among power users and computer programmers, and soon gained a cult following.

 By 1992, Maxi Switch was producing 60,000 keyboards a month from its Tucson headquarters and plant.
 That year, it also began producing game cartridges for Sega and its Genesis; the following year, it began producing select hardware components for Nintendo's game consoles, including the Game Boy.
 Starting in 1994, Maxi Switch branched out to the healthcare sector, producing SMT circuit boards for medical devices and exercise equipment.
 In December 1995, Maxi Switch acquired several buckling spring keyboard designs from Lexmark, formerly a division of IBM, allowing the company to produce derivatives of the highly popular Model M keyboard.

 Silitek itself was absorbed by its parent company Lite-On in 2002, with Maxi Switch surviving as a division thereafter.
 Maxi Switch ultimately dissolved in December 2009.